gvwilson/thirdbit/_posts/2007/2007-08-02-why-i-supervise.md

 date: 2007-08-02 16:34:08
 year: 2007
 ---
-Back in 2004, I posted an explanation of <a href="http://pyre.third-bit.com/blog/archives/157.html">why I teach</a>.
+Back in 2004, I posted an explanation of why I teach.
 Today reminded me of why I supervise summer interns.
 Our Samsung high-definition TV <em>still</em> won't talk to our Samsung high-definition DVD player, despite three visits to Downtown Dupont Electronics<sup>1</sup>; the meeting I came in for<sup>2</sup> was canceled, and it turns out that the audio recordings we did during our usability testing sessions on Tuesday and Wednesday were cutting in and out.

 So what did I do to cheer myself up?
 I went and talked to our summer students:
 <ul>